joelandman/tsdbcli/README.md

 sends output from queries to this filename.
 It will overwrite the file.
 Default output is to STDOUT

 `\set format={ascii|csv}`
   sets the output format to ascii (nicely formatted ascii tables) or csv (very basic, suitable for post processing with another tool, or graphing with Gnuplot, uses the seperator defined previously, or defaults to a space).
 Csv provides a minimal header with a # (pound/hash) symbol at front and a list of the columns in order they are presented.

+ \set db=NAME_OF_DATABASE
+sets the name of the database to connect to on the InfluxDB instance

+ \set host=HOSTNAME
+sets the hostname where the InfluxDB instance is running

+ \set port=PORT
+sets the port number where the InfluxDB instance is running

+ \set user=USERNAME
+sets the username to use to connect to the InfluxDB instance.
+Not stored in command history

+ \set pass=PASSWORD
+sets the password to use to connect to the InfluxDB instance.
+Not stored in command history

 `\get format`
   shows the current format state